 Audio-Visual Equipment It is important that you indicate any and all audio-visual needs that you have for your presentation.
 We will provide more information about what is available once those details are confirmed.
 If you have additional equipment needs, you will need to specify this in the proposal submission form.

-Presenter Discount Presenters may attend the day of their presentation for free.
-If presenters wish to attend additional days, they will pay the regular rate.
+Presenter Discount Presenters may attend the day of their presentation for free, up to a maximum of two free admissions per presentation.
+If presenters wish to attend additional days, they will pay the normal rate for those additional days.
+Please contact the co-chairs if you have questions about this.

 Presenter Registration If you wish to attend sessions on the day of your presentation, we ask that you register for the workshop sessions you would like to attend (even though there is no cost).
 If you attend additional days, please register for those as well.
-Registration forms will be available approximately on or before March 2023 and can be found on the Northwest Justice Forum website.
+Registration forms will be available in April 2025 and will be on the Northwest Justice Forum website.

-Submission Process and Deadline Proposals are due February 14, 2023.
+Submission Process and Deadline Proposals are due March 3, 2025.
 Proposals will be selected on the basis of relevance to the conference theme, and to create a diverse program.
-To submit a proposal please complete the electronic application above.
+To submit a proposal please complete the electronic application by clicking the "Submit Proposal" button at the top of this page.

 Session Coordinator: If there is more than one presenter for your workshop, designate who will serve as the Session Coordinator.